facebook

 Introduction

-The conference will be a chance for participants to engage in thought-provoking discussions, presentations, and workshops, led by experts in their respective fields.
-The conference will discuss topics such as sustainable land management, the impact of climate change on Mediterranean landscapes, the role of landscapes in cultural heritage preservation, as well as economic development, sustainable energy solutions, the intersection of environmental and socio-economic challenges in the region, and much more.
+The participants will have a chance to engage in discussions, presentations, and workshops led by experts in their respective fields.
+The conference focuses on landscape with enriching topics on Architecture Landscape, the impact of climate change on Mediterranean landscapes, the role of landscapes in cultural heritage preservation, economic developmentsustainable energy solutions, the intersection of environmental and socio-economic challenges in the region, and interesting applications of artificial intelligence in these contexts.

 Conference Scope